sshymov/heights-data-scanner/README.md

 **Features:**

-- Output scan results in a KML format for easy browsing or PNG image
+- Output scan results in a KML format for easy browsing
-- Autodownload of data specified by coordinate range
+- Auto-download of data specified by coordinate range

 **Building:**